-Broccoli and calabrese should be on every vegetable patch.
+Broccoli and calabrese should be grown in every vegetable patch.
 These are fantastic vegetables full of healthy compounds which we have often commented upon because of their nutritional impact.
-If however you fancy a change to the standard types of broccoli or calabrese for example, one of the finest types of broccoli to grow is ‘Early Purple Sprouting’ although the fine green heads of other kinds are highly valued.
+If however you fancy a change to the standard types of broccoli or calabrese, one of the finest types of broccoli to grow is ‘Early Purple Sprouting’ although the fine green heads of the other kinds are highly valued.

-Broccoli or Calabrese is usually sown outdoors from late winter – early March to mid-spring such as late May, very thinly in a seed bed dedicated to the crop alone.
-Seeds sown as early as possible appear to produce the best plants we’ve noticed but a decent crop can be obtained with late sowings.
-I’ve noticed they almost leap out of the pot once they’ve started.
+Broccoli or Calabrese is usually sown outdoors from late winter [early March] to mid-spring such as late May.
+Sow thinly in a seed bed dedicated to the crop alone.
+Seeds sown as early as possible appear to produce the best plants we’ve noticed but a decent crop can be obtained with later sowings.
+We’ve noticed they almost leap out of the module once they’ve started growing.
 The seedlings must be allowed to grow on until they are large enough to be planted in their cropping positions, usually elsewhere in the garden.

-Purple sprouting broccoli has fluffy purple heads which add an Impressionist colour hue to the garden patch.
-When cooked they turn a delectable green and their glossiness on the dinner plate simple shouts good health.
-Another great feature of this vegetable is that it is best picked in winter.
+Purple sprouting broccoli has fluffy purple heads which lend an Impressionist colour hue to the garden patch.
+When cooked they turn a delectable green and their glossiness on the dinner plate simply shouts good health.
+Another great feature of this vegetable is that it is best picked when the cold winter is upon us.
 It has a natural hardiness.
 Best served steamed or stir-fried to retain its crunch, than seasoned with a little salt and pepper.
-Another way to serve them is to steam and serve in butter or just use raw as crudities.
+Another way to serve them is to again steam but simply serve in butter or just use raw as crudities.

 Sowing Broccoli And Calabrese Seeds Outdoors

-Plant in rows, allowing between 30cm and 45cm between each.
-Make sure to cover with netting at all times to protect crops from birds especially pigeons or cabbage caterpillar munching.
+Plant seeds in rows, allowing between 30cm and 45cm between each seed.
+Make sure to cover with netting at all times to protect crops from birds especially pigeons or from cabbage white caterpillars.

 Most seedlings appear between 2 and 3 weeks.